 In a silent motion, the Uchiha gently fixed his hand upon her forehead to brush the errant blue strands from her soft lavender pools, and he was graced with a strained smile.
 The traces of calmness and his collected demeanor began to dwindle at this point, especially as he continued to witness and hear Hinata's torment.
 A shout elicited from the agony pierced the atmosphere, and his beloved collapsed onto her back in her strife for breath.

 If labor causes you this much pain...
 His orbs darkened as he let his thought go unfinished.
 He was torn, truly torn between his love for her and his fervid devotion to his clan's restoration.
-Sasuke was always aware of the suffering women must endure through birth-giving; however, he'd never thought it to be so much more than this – than what the agonized kunoichi on his futon was going through.
+Sasuke was always aware of the suffering women must endure through birth-giving; however, he'd never thought it to be as much as this – as much as what the agonized kunoichi on his futon was going through.
 He beheld the sight of her with much difficulty, his heart clenching with undiminished fear when Hinata's chest arched as she strove to draw in air, fighting to remain in existence.
 Speckles of cold sweat adorned her now pale skin, cascading down her forehead – he wiped it all away in futility.

 "Sa- Sasuke-k- kun!"
 His hime rasped, her voice cracking due to her ceaseless cries for mercy.
 With her eyes shut tight, hoping that in doing so – some pain would be alleviated, she groped blindly for his hands – his strong, comforting hands.

 As if reading her intention, the Uchiha placed her velvety hand in his, and answered her in a voice that was barely above a whisper, "Yes, Hinata.
 I know it hurts."
 His jaw clenched as he uttered his false understanding – she was in much more pain than he could ever imagine, and he knew it.
 "Hold on.
 She'll be here soon."